akhsiM/modern-react-with-redux-2020/README.md

 ## `widgets/`
   - Hooks!
   - Multiple components include
-    - An Accordion component
+    - `Accordion` component
       - Learn `useState` hook.
       - Getting the **index value** with `map()`.
-    - A Wikipedia API search component
+    - A Wikipedia API `Search` component
       - Learn `useEffect` hook and its cleanup function
       - `dangerouslySetInnerHTML` and XSS Attack
       - Learn API throttling with `setTimeout()` and how to cancel a timer.
       - Learn React dependency error in `useEffect()` and solving it using **debounced** state.
-    - A Dropdown item selection component
+    - `Dropdown` item selection component
       - Event Bubbling
       - Order of Event Handler invocations
       - `useRef` hook
+    - `Translate` component
-    - A Google Translate API component
+      - Uses Google Translate API
+    - `Route` component
-  - Learn `React.Fragment`.
+      - URL Routings
+    - A Navigation bar component
+      - Build Navigation **from sratch** using vanilla React to learn basic component routing.
+      - Handle Navigation the React way by
+        - Using `Route`, `Link`, and `Header` components
-  -
+        - Manipulating URL using `window.history.pushState()`
+        - Create and dispatch a custom `popstate` event using `dispatchEvent()`
+        - Create an `EventListener` to handle the custom `popstate` event
+        - Handling expected `Ctrl/Cmd + Click` behaviour by keeping browser normal behaviour

 # Exercise Snippets